 4. Rest your hands and wrists when not typing

 You should be relaxed.
 Hovering over the keyboard when not typing will put unnecessary strain on your arms and shoulders.
 Try to be more conscious of where your arms are when not typing and do some wrist and arm exercises every 30 minutes or so.
-You can learn more about wrist and arm exercises here.

 5. If you use a keyboard tray, use a suitable one